Reading panel

 NINA-MARIE GARDNER

-Nina-Marie Gardner s a novelist and playwright, currently based in Paris.
+Nina-Marie Gardner is a novelist and playwright, currently based in Paris.
 A graduate of Yale University, she earned her MA in creative writing and PhD in theatre studies at Royal Holloway, University of London.
 She is the author of Sherry & Narcotics (2011) and her short stories, essays and reviews have appeared in 3AM Magazine, The Fix, The Frisky, Flavorpill and the anthologies Bedford Square and 3AM London, New York, Paris.
 She teaches at Sciences Po in Paris and the National Theatre in London.

 Silk Jazmyn Hindus